themrleon/rpi-experiments/README.md

 ```
 Both tools are shipped with the OS already

+Here's a video of both in action:
+xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ## Videos
 Using software renderer, which means CPU, which will be **very slow**:
 ```bash